Top Things to do in Istanbul | Best Places to Visit in Istanbul - MetanoiaTravelGuide

 “It was in Cihangir that I first learned Istanbul was not an anonymous multitude of walled-in lives - a jungle of apartments where no one knew who was dead or who was celebrating what - but an archipelago of neighbourhoods in which everyone knew each other.” ― Orhan Pamuk, Istanbul: Memories and the City

-Only a few Istanbul neighbourhoods today constitute the surviving historic quarters of the old city even though they have lost many of their original characteristics, which made them genuinely old Istanbul neighbourhoods.
-No doubt, these characteristics were those reflecting the spirit of Istanbul’s past, a past that has already faded away.
-What remains for sure today is, to me, the soundness of an idea that in fact, the story of each such neighbourhood may well be the story of cosmopolitan Istanbul, a summary of the changes it has gone through, the times through which it has lived.
-Istanbul's Beyoglu district: artists, writers, actors and ex-pats, drawn by the area's culture and equally lofty Bosphorus views.
-(Orhan Pamuk's office is here.)
+Only a few Istanbul neighborhoods today constitute the surviving historic quarters of the old city, even though they have lost many of the original characteristics that made them truly old Istanbul neighborhoods.
+No doubt, these characteristics reflected the spirit of Istanbul’s past, a past that has already faded away.
+What remains today, for me, is the soundness of an idea: that the story of each such neighborhood may well be the story of cosmopolitan Istanbul, a summary of the changes it has undergone and the times it has lived through.

-The bohemian lifestyle is palpable amid the neighbourhood’s narrow streets covered in greenery, eclectic street cafés, and delightful clothes and food boutiques.
-The area is one of the prettiest in the city and sorted out for its Café culture.
+The bohemian lifestyle is palpable amid the neighborhood’s narrow streets, covered in greenery, eclectic street cafés, and charming clothes and food boutiques.
+The area is one of the prettiest in the city and known for its café culture.
 Turkish cuisine is best experienced at a meyhane, a kind of taverna.
-An array of cold starters or meze are brought to you on a platter (with an emphasis on vegetables cooked in olive oil and seafood), hot starters with a choice of grilled calamari, shrimps or octopus is served next, followed by a selection of fresh fish.
-All of this is served with rakı; the anise flavoured distilled grape spirit that is Turkey's national tipple.
+An array of cold starters, or meze, is brought to you on a platter (with an emphasis on vegetables cooked in olive oil and seafood).
+Hot starters, with a choice of grilled calamari, shrimp, or octopus, are served next, followed by a selection of fresh fish.
+All of this is served with rakı, the anise-flavored distilled grape spirit that is Turkey's national tipple.

-In contemporary Istanbul, Cihangir positions itself, albeit a bit commercialized but nevertheless nostalgic for a past cosmopolitan urban tableau.
-As I had extensively read Istanbul: Then and Now and being a huge fan of Mr Pamuk, I went up the hill to the Museum of Innocence - a showcase of what we try to keep and what we eventually lose.
+In contemporary Istanbul, Cihangir positions itself, albeit a bit commercialized, but nostalgic for a past cosmopolitan urban tableau.
+As I had extensively read Istanbul: Then and Now and being a massive fan of Mr Pamuk, I went up the hill to the Museum of Innocence - a showcase of what we try to keep and eventually lose.
 Ever been a trip down memory lane even when you don’t have the memories you’re experiencing?
 Exactly.
 Leaving the museum and walking downhill to the dazzling Bosporus was like re-entry into the living after a brief limbo.

 Eminönü

-Eminönü contains one of the best Spice Bazaar you will find in the world.
-Despite bearing the brunt of two fires that damaged heavily, it is the second-largest closed bazaar in Istanbul.
-Where the Grand bazaar is the largest and has a raw oriental feel, the Spice market is more delectable and architecturally more prominent.
-In the middle 18th Century, the market was called Misir Çarşisi, where goods from Egypt were sold here.
-Later, as more and more spices were sold, it came to be known as Spice Bazaar.
+Eminönü is home to one of the best spice bazaars you’ll find in the world.
+Despite bearing the brunt of two devastating fires, it remains the second-largest covered bazaar in Istanbul.
+While the Grand Bazaar is the largest and has a raw, oriental feel, the Spice Bazaar is more delectable and architecturally impressive.
+In the mid-18th century, the market was called Misir Çarşisi, where goods from Egypt were sold.
+Later, as spices became more prominent, it came to be known as the Spice Bazaar.

-Eminönü is one of the city's busiest ferry stops, though each stop features its colourful harbour scenes: During the day, locals fish and sell everything imaginable on this bridge between Eminönü and Beyoğlu.
-Underneath are restaurants and cafes; enjoy Turkish coffee and chestnuts while watching the ferries approaching the nearby ferry docks.
-Nearby, the clock towers of the Sirkeci Terminal, once the final stop on the Orient Express, rose beside an empty train car.
-The domes of vast mosques shined in the sunlight.
+Eminönü is also one of the city’s busiest ferry stops, and each stop offers its own colorful harbor scenes.
+During the day, locals fish and sell everything imaginable on the bridge between Eminönü and Beyoğlu.
+Below, there are restaurants and cafés where you can enjoy Turkish coffee and chestnuts while watching the ferries approach the nearby docks.
+Nearby, the clock towers of the Sirkeci Terminal, once the final stop on the Orient Express, rise beside an empty train car.
+The domes of vast mosques gleam in the sunlight.

 Walking over the bridge at sunset from Eminönü to Beyoğlu, you will find the scenery rapidly changing.
-From men selling flowers from pushcarts and tents; ageing shoe shiners sitting behind their brass boxes under trees and umbrellas; yellow taxis idling at the curb slowly transitions into where the Galata Tower stands.
+From men selling flowers from pushcarts and tents, aging shoe shiners sitting behind their brass boxes under trees and umbrellas, and yellow taxis idling at the curb slowly transitioning into where the Galata Tower stands.
 Seagulls circle the tower against a soft red-pink sky, offering a spectacular view of the peninsula.
 The narrow streets of Galata are lined with trendy eateries serving local and regional food.
-The scent of apple tobacco wafts out of the nargile cafes under the bridge crowded with young travellers from various nationalities.
+The scent of apple tobacco wafts out of the nargile cafes under the bridge crowded with young travelers from various nationalities.

 It is Galata Tower where Hezârfen Ahmed Çelebi flew from.
 He is the first man ever to fly using wings, crossed the Bosporus and landed on Üsküdar.

-Quite noticeable in Istanbul is how the city is a concoction of different elements.
-It may come off as a tad bit confusing that the city is modern and old-fashioned at the same time.
-The environment changes swiftly, going from one part to another.
-This typically roots from the fact the Istanbul is built on two continents- Europe and Asia.
-A mix of influences is bound to be inevitable.
-Some of the places in Istanbul take you back in time to the Ottoman Empire's glory days.
-Whereas walking past the culturally rich streets of Istanbul is nothing but feelings drenched in pleasure.
+Quite noticeable in Istanbul is how the city blends different elements.
+It may seem a bit confusing that the city is both modern and old-fashioned at the same time.
+The environment changes quickly, shifting from one area to another.
+This is primarily because Istanbul is built on two continents—Europe and Asia.
+A mix of influences is inevitable.
+Some places in Istanbul transport you back to the Ottoman Empire's glory days while walking through the culturally rich streets fills you with a sense of pleasure.

-Street photography is also a visible aspect of life in Istanbul, with tourists and locals indulging in capturing the moments all the same.
+Street photography is also a visible aspect of life in Istanbul, with tourists and locals alike indulging in capturing moments.

 Ones to Visit

-Turkey boasts immense beauty and remarkable history of legends who left an indelible mark on the country.
+Turkey boasts immense beauty and a remarkable history of legends who left an indelible mark on the country.
 Istanbul has been inhabited by civilization since the 6th century BC.
-Byzantine, Persians, Alexander the Great, Roman, the Ottoman Empires and many tribes and nomads on the fringes all of them have brought about the existence of ancient structures, historic monuments, royal palaces, museums etc. Each of these edifices exhibits their distinguishing features from their different makers, and yet they stand together in their diversity, showing Istanbul’s acceptance and tolerance for societies of all faiths.
+Byzantine, Persians, Alexander the Great, Roman, the Ottoman Empires, and many tribes and nomads on the fringes of them have brought about the existence of ancient structures, historic monuments, royal palaces, museums, etc. Each of these edifices exhibits distinguishing features from their different makers, yet they stand together in their diversity, showing Istanbul’s acceptance and tolerance for societies of all faiths.

-For starters, Aya Sofya or formerly known as Hagia Sophia, although now converted into a museum, had been Istanbul’s most treasured mosque since 1453.
+For starters, Aya Sofya, formerly known as Hagia Sophia, although now converted into a museum, had been Istanbul’s most treasured mosque since 1453.
 It’s pretty obvious why some call it the eighth wonder of the world, being such a massive architecture of masterful engineering.
 The mosque has a magisterial interior with ceilings covered in mosaic.
-Surely a jaw-dropping sight for all the tourists that step on the not-so-humble abode.
-In its courtyard, there’s an inscription that translates to, “Wash your sins and not only your face.”
-It was built with the dedication to impress, consisting of marbles that came from all over the Turkish empire back in time.
+It is undoubtedly a jaw-dropping sight for all the tourists that step on the not-so-humble abode.
+In its courtyard, an inscription translates to, “Wash your sins and not only your face.”
+It was built with the dedication to impress, consisting of marble from all over the Turkish empire back in time.

 “Oh!
 What treasures you hold Topkapi!”

 Another delightful sight where one closely interacts with Istanbul’s locals is the Grand Bazaar.
-Crowned as one of the world's largest markets, the Grand Bazaar hosts more than a quarter-million tourists every day to its striking speciality.
-With more than 5000 stores and 11 gates for entrance, the place is full of Turkish tradition.
-Exceptional spices, succulent fruits and vegetables, luxurious carpets, eccentric Turkish lamps, and novel Turkish scents, to name a few royalties available for purchase in Turkey’s famous Grand Bazaar.
-Also, Istanbul’s highly intriguing local skill of making Ceramics and Tiles make a lot of tourists fall prey to its excellence.
-They are compelled to make a purchase and take these handicrafts back home with them.
+Crowned one of the world's largest markets, the Grand Bazaar hosts more than a quarter-million tourists daily due to its striking specialty.
+With more than 5,000 stores and 11 gates for entrance, the place is full of Turkish tradition.
+Exceptional spices, succulent fruits and vegetables, luxurious carpets, eccentric Turkish lamps, and novel Turkish scents are available for purchase in Turkey’s famous Grand Bazaar.
+Additionally, Istanbul’s fascinating local skill of making ceramics and tiles compels many tourists to appreciate its excellence.
+They feel compelled to make a purchase and take these handicrafts back home with them.

-Besides the grandeur of the most opulent tourist sites in Istanbul, the city is also a sensation in local attractions.
-Sultanahmet Square, for one, is the place to be in for all types of entertainment.
-Most people who come to Istanbul just spend their time exploring the square due to its excessive width.
-Sultanahmet Square is also situated in a place nearby to other top tourist sites.
+Besides the grandeur of Istanbul’s most opulent tourist sites, the city also offers a wealth of local attractions.
+Sultanahmet Square, for instance, is a hub of activity and entertainment.
+Many visitors to Istanbul spend much time exploring the square, drawn by its vast expanse.
+Sultanahmet Square is also conveniently located near other top tourist sites, making it an ideal starting point for exploration.

-From a plethora of such Mosques, Museums, Palaces and timeless bazaars, Istanbul thrives unapologetically for its culinary mastery, inspiring millions to come and partake of food unparallel in comparison in the world of gastronomy.
+From a plethora of Mosques, Museums, Palaces, and timeless bazaars, Istanbul thrives unapologetically for its culinary mastery, inspiring millions to come and partake of food unparallel in the world of gastronomy.

 The Luscious Food

-You might have heard of the words “Turkish Cuisine”.
-That’s right, the food of Turkey didn’t become so renowned for no reason.
-It has achieved the status of being world-famous as none could compare to its distinct class.
-Although food like the Turkish Breakfast is something you could find in a fancy restaurant in Istanbul, the wider masses in tourism are about the delicious street food.
+You might have heard the term “Turkish Cuisine.”
+That’s right—Turkey’s food didn’t become so renowned for no reason.
+It has earned its world-famous status because nothing compares to its distinct class.
+While dishes like Turkish Breakfast can be found in fancy restaurants in Istanbul, the delicious street food captures the attention of the broader tourist masses.

-For starters, Doner Kebab is well-known throughout Istanbul.
-This is served with either chicken or beef stacked in bread with vegetables.
-You could find a Doner Kebab stall every 20 meters in Istanbul but right alongside Grand Bazaar is Donerci Sahin Usta, one of the best Doner Kebab makers out there.
-A little bit pricey than your average Doner but worth every single penny.
+For starters, Döner Kebab is well-known throughout Istanbul.
+It is served with either chicken or beef, stacked in bread with vegetables.
+You can find a Döner Kebab stall every 20 meters in Istanbul, but right alongside the Grand Bazaar is Dönerci Şahin Usta, one of the best Döner Kebab makers around.
+It’s a bit pricier than your average Döner, but it’s worth every single penny.

-Moreover, Kokorec and Midye Dolma are Turkish snacks that can be found on Istiklal Street.
-A sweet called Baklava is one of Istanbul’s finest found almost everywhere, but for the best Baklava in Istanbul, one should only need to go to Hafiz Mustafa near Sultanahmet.
+Moreover, Kokorec and Midye Dolma are Turkish snacks found on Istiklal Street.
+A sweet called Baklava is one of Istanbul’s finest.
+It is found almost everywhere, but for the best Baklava in Istanbul, one should only need to go to Hafiz Mustafa near Sultanahmet.

 Only in Istanbul

-Given enough time to a place, there are a few unique occurrences that come forth to the traveller’s surprise.
+Given enough time in a place, a few unique occurrences are sure to surprise the traveler.

-One such fascination takes place in Gülhane Park in Istanbul.
-Upon an exciting visit, a high-pitched chirp of the numerous birds there is sure to be heard.
-These birds are ring-necked parakeets naturally ranging in Asia and Africa; the question here is how did they end up in Istanbul?
-It is said that maybe a smuggler had a truck accident and the birds escaped or who knows?
-The birds being highly talkative, one’s better off asking the parakeets themselves.
+One such fascination can be found in Gülhane Park in Istanbul.
+During a visit, the high-pitched chirping of numerous birds is sure to be heard.
+These birds are ring-necked parakeets native to Asia and Africa.
+The question is, how did they end up in Istanbul?
+It is believed that perhaps a smuggler had a truck accident, and the birds escaped—though who knows?
+Since the birds are highly talkative, you might be better off asking the parakeets.

-Another such uniqueness to know distinguished in Istanbul is found right in the Hagia Sophia.
-Hafdan, a Viking etched a message onto a railing which translates to, “Hafdan was here in 247.”
+Another unique feature of Istanbul is the Hagia Sophia.
+There, a Viking named Hafdan etched a message onto a railing that reads, "Hafdan was here in 247."

 Bidding Adieu only to meet again.

-Istanbul, a city crowded with friendly people, astonishing sights, great food, and a glimpse of modern-day excellence, is a city that’s developing at a fast pace and becoming larger than life.
-The art of travelling, therefore, demands a slow and patient approach in Istanbul.
+Istanbul, a city brimming with friendly people, astonishing sights, great food, and a glimpse of modern-day excellence, is rapidly developing and becoming larger than life.
+Therefore, the art of traveling in Istanbul requires a slow and patient approach.

-These 6 days spent in Istanbul are a reminder of how far the world has come off to where it was decades ago.
-Istanbul, in particular being one of the world’s most beautiful countries, has become an ambitious place for the right type of tourist.
+These six days spent in Istanbul serve as a reminder of how far the world has come compared to where it was decades ago.
+Istanbul, in particular, is one of the world’s most beautiful cities and has become an ambitious destination for the right type of tourist.

 Tags ~ things to do in Istanbul, places to visit in Istanbul, top things to do in Istanbul, best places to visit in Istanbul, Istanbul sightseeing, Istanbul information, Istanbul Review, Istanbul Culture History